realworldocaml/book/book/testing/README.md

-of expect tests is simply to capture the behavior of code where you don't necessarily have a concise specification of how the code should behave, and you just want to generate some examples and look at the output to make sure it make sense to human eyes.
+of expect tests is simply to capture the behavior of code where you don't necessarily have a concise specification of how the code should behave, and you just want to generate some examples and look at the output to make sure it makes sense to the human eye.

 (UNFINISHED)